 For drunk driving in Canada, penalties range from monetary fines to jail (A $1000 fine + 12-month driving prohibition to 120 days in jail + 36-month driving prohibition) depending on whether there are previous sentences, but your license is often suspended.
 However, you can reclaim it under certain conditions.
 If you harmed a person physically, maximum jail sentence is 10 years.
 If you killed a person, maximum sentence is life in prison.

 Meanwhile in the USA, the penalties for a DUI, DWI and OWI (operating while intoxicated) vary by state and jurisdiction.
 For a first or second offence, the penalties include: fines up to $5,000, loss of (or serious restrictions on) one’s driver’s license for 3-6 months possible jail time.
 As for drug-impaired driving, in Colorado the first conviction penalties are 9 month license suspension, 5 days to 1 year in jail, 48-96 hours of public service and fine up to $1000.

 How to defend against DUI charges?

-You can defend against DUI charges or withdraw them with help of an experienced criminal lawyer who is familiar with police procedures and providing evidence against allegations.
+You can defend against DUI charges or withdraw them with help of an experienced DUI lawyer, a criminal lawyer who is familiar with police procedures and providing evidence against allegations.
 Call us now at 416-735-9091 to find out where you stand on any and all possible driving offence charges you may be facing.